-If your oven is hot from baking Christmas cookies, why not whip up a batch for your pooch?
+If your oven is hot from baking Christmas cookies, why not whip up a batch of Christmas cookies for dogs?
 The combination of sweet potatoes and coconut are sweet and fragrant enough to entice your hound and be good for her too!
 Also, the coconut has medium-chain fatty acids which are found to be especially beneficial to aging dogs, as it helps them retain brain capacity.
 Just be sure you don’t mix up the people cookies and the dog cookies since chocolate is toxic to dogs!
-While these dog cookies smell wonderful, but most people would find them a little bland.
+While these Christmas cookies for dogs smell wonderful, most people would find them a little bland.

 - 2 tsp. flax seed meal in 4 Tbl. water (we use Bob's Red Mill sells flax seed meal or grind your own!)